tfabris/BC-250/README.md

 Being able to SSH into the BC-250 is very nice because it works even when the BC-250 is in "Gaming Mode", sitting on the Steam Big Picture screen.
 It allows you to remotely issue terminal commands and do other kinds of various maintenance to it.
 Almost all of the terminal commands listed elsewhere in this document can be done from the remote SSH shell.

+If you want to try passwordless SSH, so that you aren't prompted for the SSH password every time, you can set up a key exchange between your computer and the BC-250.
+Here are the commands that worked for my Mac.
+I had to answer some prompts at each step:

+    ssh-keygen -t ed25519
+    ssh-copy-id UserName@NameOfMyBC250

 ### Enable file sharing on Bazzite